How Much Does it Cost to Remove a Popcorn Ceiling?

 - Where you live – Home repair prices are highest in AK and HI and on or near the Coasts.
 Prices are lowest in rural areas and average most other places.

 - Obstructions – If you have ceiling fans, or multiple light fixtures that need to be removed, the contractor will factor the time to remove and replace those as well.
+In most cases, they will drop the lighting fixtures but simply tape up the fans and lower the cover where it connects to the ceiling.
+There is no need to completely remove the fans.

 Cost of Supplies